governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/tech-architecture.md

 This page explains the technical architecture view of the Knowledge Ontology.
 It is not one single flat diagram.
-The drawio source contains multiple pages, and at least two of them matter here in different ways:
+The drawio source contains multiple pages, and each of them matters in a different way:

 - **Page 1 — Services**: a layered enterprise capability map showing the major tool categories and the responsibilities they fill inside a foundation
+- **Page 2 — API Architecture**: a stripped-back API interaction model showing the core boundary between clients, read/write/schema APIs, and storage
 - **Page 3 — Content Experiences**: a more concrete architecture flow showing how specific experience, CMS, API, cache, workflow, and datastore components interact

-So this page should be read in two passes:
+So this page should be read in three passes:

 1. first as a **capability-layer architecture**
+2. then as a **core API boundary architecture**
-2. then as a **concrete experience/content architecture**
+3. then as a **concrete experience/content architecture**

 ## Intro

-The technical architecture view exists to answer two related but different questions:
+The technical architecture view exists to answer three related but different questions:

 - what technical capability domains does a foundation need?
+- what is the core API boundary shape between clients and storage?
 - how do some of those domains actually connect in a concrete working architecture?

 That is why the diagram has multiple pages.
 One page is more like a strategic architecture and capability map.
+One page is a simple API architecture abstraction.
 Another page is closer to an implementation-oriented flow.

-Both are useful.
+All three are useful.
 The first helps define what the foundation needs.
+The second clarifies the API shape that mediates access and change.
-The second helps show how some of those needs come together in a more operational design.
+The third helps show how some of those needs come together in a more operational design.

 ## Page 1 — Services